Melody Day (group): 2012–2013: Pre-debut

-Melody Day started their career as a trio in 2012, featuring on soundtracks for dramas such as Bridal Mask, Cheongdam-dong Alice, Missing You, My Daughter Seo-young, The King of Dramas, I Can Hear Your Voice, Master's Sun and Pretty Man.
+Melody Day started their career as a trio in 2012, featuring on soundtracks for dramas such as Bridal Mask, Cheongdam-dong Alice, Missing You, Seoyoung, My Daughter, The King of Dramas, I Can Hear Your Voice, Master's Sun and Bel Ami.
 On June 26, 2013, they released the ballad track "Loving Alone" as part of the single album New Wave Studio Rookie, Vol. 1.

 2014–2016: Debut, new member Yoomin and further releases

 The group made their official debut on February 25, 2014 with release their debut single album Another Parting.
 Its music video featured the actors Seo In-guk and Wang Ji-won.
 The group made their debut stage on music program Music Bank on February 28.

 Melody Day released duet project featured 2AM's Changmin titled "The Very Last First" were released on May 21 and featured CNBLUE's Lee Jong-hyun titled "To Tell You The Truth" were released on August 14.
 They released the original soundtrack for the drama You Are My Destiny with the single "You're My Everything", a remake of Jeff Bernat's "Be The One".

 In October, Melody Day officially introduced their fourth member: Yoomin.
 The group released their first song as four member, "Listen to My Heart" for the drama Naeil's Cantabile.
 On December 12, Melody Day released their first digital single "Anxious" featuring popular rapper Mad Clown.

 Melody Day's second single album #LoveMe was released on June 9, 2015.